Tutorial

 Examples of Bad Data Values:

 - The normalized difference vegetation index (NDVI), which is a measure of greenness, has a valid range of -1 to 1.
-Any value outside of that range would be considered a "bad" or miscalculated value.
+Any value outside of that range would be considered a "bad" value.

 Find Bad Data Values